tmanderson/cnsl/README.md

 ###OPTIONS
         /**
            log: the external server file that handles cnsl JSON.
 If not included, DOM cnsl will show
-           logType: if not using XHR, no type need be specified
+           logType:	XHR, XMPP, no need to specify!
+           jabber_id: If 'xmpp' log type is set, log messages will be sent to this Jabber account.
+(Jabber.org support only)
            styles: if default cnsl isn't pretty enough for you **/